The Leylines: Line-Up Changes & Second Album: 2017-20

-Third Album "Phosphenes": 2025-
+Third Album "Phosphenes": 2025

 In March 2025 it was announced that the band's third studio album, "Phosphenes" would be released in the summer of 2025.

+"Phosphenes" was produced and recorded by Joe Marsh at Orchard Recording Studios in Somerset in several sessions between January 2024 - April 2025.
+The album is an evolution of the band's sound, which include experimental concepts as well as the tried and true methods that fans are accustomed to.

+Artwork for the album was designed in collaboration with artist Loretta Sandy, as the band wanted a artistic human touch to the look of the album, to reflect the evolution & maturity of the music.

+Breakup

+On 8th December 2025 the band took to social media to announce to their fans that 2026 would be their last year.
+In their announcement they cited founding member, Steve Mitchell's, desire to relocate abroad, and their overall desire to try new avenues, as a deciding factor.

+Their final public show was held at the sold out Chapel Arts Centre, in Bath, on Saturday 11th April 2026.

 Music

 Along the Old Straight Track (2016)

 Recorded at Metway Studios, Brighton, UK in February 2016, Along the Old Straight Track is the band's debut studio album.

 It was produced by Sean Lakeman and mixed & mastered by Al Scott.

 The album received praise from Louder Than War:"If you buy just one album this year there are eleven excellent reasons as to why it should be The Leylines Along The Old Straight Track.
 Quite simply you should buy this album."
 In fact the album was reviewed positively by multiple sourcesThe album title is derived from the book, "The Old Straight Track" by Alfred Watkins, in which the book explores the use of Ley lines across the UK.

 Recover Reveal (2019)

 Recorded at Cube Studio, Truro, Cornwall, UK over two weeks in March 2018, Recover Reveal is the band's second studio album.
 It was produced by Al Scott, who also mixed & mastered the album.

 During the two weeks, the band lived together in a house in Tregullow, Redruth, close to the recording studio.